The Death and Return of Superman: Plot

-However, a bigger threat comes, as a mysterious spacecraft arrives and obliterates Coast City (the hometown of Hal Jordan).
-The Eradicator investigates the situation, only to run in with the mastermind, the Cyborg.
-The Eradicator is critically injured at the Cyborg's hands, and rushes to the Fortress of Solitude.
-The game shifts its focus on Superboy (the "Metropolis Kid") as he attempts to handle the current situation in Metropolis.
-After successfully doing so, Superboy flies off to Coast City, doing battle with the Cyborg as he arrives.
-The Cyborg knocks out and imprisons Superboy in the spacecraft.
+Soon after, a bigger threat comes, as a mysterious spacecraft arrives and obliterates Coast City.
+The Eradicator investigates the situation, only to run in with the mastermind, Cyborg Superman.
+The Eradicator is critically injured at Cyborg Superman's hands, and rushes to the Fortress of Solitude.
+The game shifts its focus on Superboy (the "Metropolis Kid") as he attempts to handle the situation in Metropolis.
+After successfully doing so, Superboy flies off to Coast City, doing battle with Cyborg Superman as he arrives.
+Cyborg Superman knocks out and imprisons Superboy in the spacecraft.
 There, the rogue Superman reveals his plan: to destroy the world and reconstruct it in his image, starting with Coast City and Metropolis.
 While this is going on, a being flies among the skies above the Fortress of Solitude, albeit weakly.
 Back in Coast City, Superboy escapes imprisonment to go back to Metropolis, where he and Steel encounter the real Superman.
-Not wanting to wait, Superboy convinces the two to go with him to Coast City to stop the Cyborg once and for all.
+Not wanting to wait, Superboy convinces the two to go with him to Coast City to stop Cyborg Superman once and for all.

 The player now controls Steel (the "Man of Steel") as he, Superman, and Superboy launch an assault on Engine City.
-However, the Cyborg launches a missile set to destroy Metropolis.
+Cyborg Superman launches a missile set to destroy Metropolis.
 Superboy elects to stop the missile, and, with player controlling Superboy, he successfully destroys the missile.
-At Engine City, the player shifts back to Steel, as he enters the Engine's core to shut it down.
-Meanwhile, a regenerated Eradicator bursts out of the Fortress and arrives at Engine City to help a weakened Superman, who is at the Cyborg's mercy.
-The Cyborg shoots Kryptonite fuel at Superman but the Eradicator arrives and shields Superman from the blast.
-The BMI of the Eradicator alters the deadly effects of the Kryptonite fuel and restores Superman to full strength as the Eradicator dies.
-Now controlling Superman, the player defeats and destroys the Cyborg Superman.
+At Engine City, the player shifts back to Steel as he enters the Engine's core to shut it down.
+Meanwhile, a regenerated Eradicator bursts out of the Fortress and arrives at Engine City to help a weakened Superman, who is at Cyborg Superman's mercy.
+Cyborg Superman shoots kryptonite at Superman but the Eradicator arrives and shields Superman from the blast.
+This alters the deadly effects of the kryptonite and restores Superman to full strength as the Eradicator dies.
+Now controlling Superman, the player defeats and destroys Cyborg Superman.
 The game ends with Steel and Superboy congratulating Superman for his success and accepting him as the real Superman.

 Reception

-Next Generation reviewed the Genesis version of the game, rating it two stars out of five, and stated that "If you must catch a glimpse of your favorite superhero, buy the comic book, not the game."